-FWD Life Insurance Company (Bermuda) Limited (“FWD”) issues universal life policies, which credit the policyholders’ account with interest that is not guaranteed.
+FWD Life Insurance Company (Bermuda) Limited (“FWD” or “We”) issues universal life policies, which credits non-guaranteed interest to the account of the policyholders (“You”).

 Financial performance covers the experience and future outlook of a numbers of factors, including but not limited to investment performance, expenses, persistency and claim experience.
 Through the crediting interest rate declaration, you participate in the investment performance of the universal life products after deducting a spread earned by us, and the declared crediting interest rates are floored by the minimum guaranteed crediting interest rate of the product (if any).
 The declared crediting interest rate of universal life products may also be affected by other factors e.g. expenses, persistency and claim experience.

 FWD reviews the crediting interest rate at least annually based on our crediting interest rate policy.
 The crediting interest rate could be adjusted if the financial performance is different from the expectation, and as a result the actual declared crediting interest rate may be different from the benefit illustrations.

 The crediting interest rate recommendation is reviewed and approved by our Board of Directors (the “Board”), with written declaration by the Chairman of the Board, an Independent Non-Executive Director and the Appointed Actuary on due regard to the crediting interest rate policy as well as the principle of fair treatment of customers.

 The current year and projected crediting interest rate would be communicated to you at least annually.
 Any changes in the current year and projected crediting interest rate will be reflected in the policy annual statement.

 Financial performance is unforeseeable.
 To facilitate your financial planning, we have a smoothing process aiming to declare more stable crediting interest rates during the policy term.